What is a reserve, why do I have one, and how much is it?

 Can I remove the reserve?

-Airwallex continually monitors the level of merchant risk to determine if we can lower/remove the reserve level.
-However, you can take steps to limit a reserve which include:
+Airwallex consistently monitors the merchant risk level to assess the possibility of reducing or eliminating the reserve level.
+However, there are actions you can take to restrict a reserve, including:

-1. Providing a financial report of the last 2 years (audited preferred, for both the onboarding entity or its parent company) can be accepted, including incoming statement, balance sheet and cash flow statement
+1. Submitting a financial report for the past two years (preferably audited) for both the onboarding entity and its parent company.
+This report should include the income statement, balance sheet, and cash flow statement.

-2. Providing a sample invoice or contract with your refund policy
+2. Providing a sample invoice or contract that outlines your refund policy.

 How can I find out how much reserve is being held?

-Airwallex provides you with the transparency and visibility of the fees and reserves held or returned.
-To view this information navigate to your wallet and click on a specific currency.
-You will see the account balance and the reserved balance as well.
+Airwallex offers users full transparency and visibility regarding fees, as well as the reserves that are held or returned.
+To access this information, please go to your wallet and select a specific currency.
+Here, you will be able to view both the account balance and the reserved balance.